bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 handle
 : REQUIRED.
-A unique reference for the grant
+A unique reference for continuing the request.
-            request.

 uri
 : REQUIRED.
 The URI at which the client can make